firefly-iii/docs/docs/docs/tutorials/firefly-iii/exporting-data.md

 # Exporting data

+!!! tip
+    I've not yet finished writing this tutorial.
+Some items may not be filled in yet.
+I apologize for the inconvenience.
+Please refer to the [support page](../../references/support.md) if you have questions.

 (TODO write tutorial structure and incorporate info below)

 Firefly III lets you export transactions and other data to CSV files.